edenb-dev/Ez-Animations/README.md

 ## Intorduction

 The Ez-Animations lib, add's the abilty to create animation scripts, link them to objects / groups of objects, and then animate them separately or all at once.<br>
-The Ez-Animations lib, also provides you will the ability to control the fps of the animation scripts, based on your preferences.
+Also the lib provides you will the ability to control the fps of the animation scripts, based on your preferences.

 * Animation Scripts (Animation Sequences) - Reusable sequence of animations, that will perform the animation on the selected object.